Homemade air dry clay?! Yep, it exists. It’s probably one of the best ideas I’ve found on Pinterest so far.

 So on a whim I decided to search for homemade clay recipes.
 And with great success it turned out.
 Turns out there are several recipes to make your own clay out there!

-Reasons why I love homemade clay:
+Reasons why I love homemade air dry clay

-Reason #1: this recipe is perfect for when you want to make something.
+1.This recipe is perfect for when you want to make something.
 RIGHT.
 NOW.

 Do you ever come across a DIY tutorial that you just have to make the very minute you find it?
 For me that’s, well, pretty much every time.